 - provided an outlet for healthy exercise and a healthy food source

-- allowed tenants to acquire a range of vocational skills in gardening, planning, teamwork, resource allocation and decision making
+- allowed tenants to acquire a range of vocational skills in gardening, planning, teamwork, and decision making

 - given tenants a genuine sense of pride and accomplishment, and